 N/A (See Q16.)

 We base our invitation model on the strict code of ethics defined by our ISO 20252:2019 certification.
-Every survey invite is transparent and provides pertinent information, including the generic nature of the survey topic (we remove bias or baiting by eliminating screener clues).
-We are also upfront about our expectations regarding specifics such as survey length, the odds of completing the survey, how long the survey will be open and incentive offers.
+Every survey invite is transparent and provides pertinent information, including survey length and the generic nature of the survey topic (we remove bias or baiting by eliminating screener clues).
+Our members’ dashboards are also upfront about our expectations regarding specifics such as how long the survey will be open and incentive offers.
 Members must give us permission before taking any survey.
 An opportunity to unsubscribe from our panel is always included, as well as our community feedback email address.
 And we employ live match-back as a quality check.
 This process is the same regardless of sample source.

 We can increase or decrease incentives during the course of a survey.
 We can also flag participant level in the data set, as well as report about it—this is a requirement of our ISO 20252:2019 certification.